 Compulsory modules

-The aim of this module is for students to develop a systematic and critical understanding of global sport markets, from both a strategic marketing and media perspective, and to explore, access and critically evaluate the current practices in marketing, communications and the media within the global sport context, as well as the challenges they present in this rapidly changing environment.
+The aim of this module is for students to develop a systematic and critical understanding of strategic sport marketing, including the ability to explore, access and critically evaluate current practices in sport marketing and communications, as well as the challenges presented within a dynamic sport marketing environment.

 The Politics of Sport (15 credits)